fabiangunzinger/causal-inference-notes/chapters/power.md

 - @zhou2023all for comprehensive overview of how to calculate power
 - @bojinov2023design, section 5, for simulation results for switchbacks and generally good approach to simulation to emulate
 - @reich2012empirical power calcs for cluster-randomised experiments

+[^mutuallyexcl] We can simply dd up the probability of the test statistic falling into the upper and lower tail because the two events are independent.

 ## Q&A